rndmized/AI-in-gaming-research/Sources/INDEX.md

 ## Games and Agents: Designing Intelligent Gameplay
 * ID: 837095
-* ABSTRACT: There is an attention shift within the gaming industry towardmore natural (long-term) behavior of nonplaying characters (NPCs).
+* ABSTRACT: There is an attention shift within the gaming industry toward more natural (long-term) behavior of nonplaying characters (NPCs).
-Multiagent system research offers a promising technology to implement cognitive intelligent NPCs.However, the technologies used in game engines and multiagent platforms are not readily compatible due to some inherent differences of concerns.
+Multiagent system research offers a promising technology to implement cognitive intelligent NPCs.
+However, the technologies used in game engines and multiagent platforms are not readily compatible due to some inherent differences of concerns.
 Where game engines focus on real-time aspects and thus propagate efficiency and central control, multiagent platforms assume autonomy of the agents.
 Increased autonomy and intelligence may offer benefits for a more compelling gameplay and may even be necessary